 — The Wall Street Journal

 Mary Richards is an award-winning art publisher, writer, and illustrator.
-She adapted and edited David Hockney’s bestselling A History of Pictures for Children and is the author of Splat!
-The Most Exciting Artists of All Time.
+She adapted and edited David Hockney’s best-selling A History of Pictures for Children and is the author of A History of Music for Children and A History of Words for Children.

 David Schweitzer is a composer and songwriter.
 He has written music for children's TV shows, including Charlie & Lola, The Cat in the Hat, Angry Birds, and Miffy.
 He has also scored documentaries and dramas, including the 2020 film Emma.
 Together with Mary, he runs a children's orchestra in London.